solo-io/gloo/docs/content/operations/upgrading/faq.md

 │ /main.go:23"}
 ```

+Note that this bug is planned to be fixed in a future release.

 **Envoy version 1.31 upgrade**

 The Envoy dependency in Gloo Gateway 1.18 was upgraded from 1.29.x to 1.31.x.
 This upgrade includes the following changes.
 For more information about these changes, see the [Envoy changelog documentation](https://www.envoyproxy.io/docs/envoy/latest/version_history/v1.31/v1.31).